spdx/spdx-spec/chapters/other-licensing-information-detected.md

 # 10 Other licensing information detected fields

-This section is used for any detected, declared or concluded licenses that are NOT on the SPDX License List.
-For the most up-to-date version of the list see: [https://spdx.org/licenses/](https://spdx.org/licenses/).
-The SPDX License List can also be found here in Annex [A](appendix-I-SPDX-license-list.md).

-One instance should be created for every unique license or licensing information reference detected in package that does not match one of the licenses on the SPDX License List.
-Each license instance should have the following fields.

-Fields:

-## 10.1 License identifier field <a name="6.1"></a>
+## 10.1 License identifier field <a name="10.1"></a>

 **Description**

 Provide a locally unique identifier to refer to licenses that are not found on the SPDX License List.
-This unique identifier can then be used in the packages and files sections of the SPDX file (Clause [7](3-package-information.md) and Clause [8](4-file-information.md), respectively).
+This unique identifier can then be used in the packages and files sections of the SPDX file (Clause [7](package-information.md) and Clause [8](file-information.md), respectively).

 **Intent**